Reltroner/reltroner-studio/content/factions/henchoway.md

 ## 🧸 The Childhood Resonance

-> When I was a child, I saw a diver at a waterpark in a black suit and called him **‘Hencowewe’**.
+> When I was a child, I saw a diver at a waterpark in a black suit and called him **‘Henchowayway’**.
 > Later, at Sea World, I saw another and cried out, **“That’s Henchowayway!!”**

 This innocent experience became the **spiritual echo** of something much older—an ancestral resonance from a forgotten past.